llamousse/day/README.md

 ![Day Desktop Post Example](/public/images/posts-desktop.png)

 ## Introduction
-Day gives users the ability to share their daily stories and adventures in a journal where they can fully express themselves through text, images, maps, and videos.
+Day gives users the ability to share their daily stories and adventures in a journal where they can fully express themselves through texts, images, maps, and videos.

 ## Features
+* Authentication to protect user information
 * Create a personal account to document adventures
-* Post videos, images, maps, and texts
+* Post videos, images, maps, and texts to your journal
-* Authentication to protect user information

 ## Live Site
 Experience Day at: https://morning-sea-90213.herokuapp.com/

 ## Technical
 * Fully responsive
-* Built using HTML5, CSS, JavaScript, jQuery, Node.js, Express, Heroku
+* Built using HTML5, CSS, JavaScript, jQuery, Node.js, Express, MongoDB, Heroku